pocketpy/pocketpy/README.md

 </p>

 ---
-## This branch is in alpha stage.
+## This branch is in beta stage.
 Old implementation was moved to v1.x branch.
 ---

 pkpy is a lightweight(~15K LOC) Python 3.x interpreter for game scripting, written in C11.